jeffreynguyen03/Elastic-SIEM-Project/README.md

 - A machine or VM running **Kali Linux** (preferably in **Oracle VirtualBox**)
 - **Packetbeat** installed to capture network traffic
 - **Elastic Stack** components (Elasticsearch, Logstash, Kibana) installed
-- **Registration with a Monitoring and Analytics Platform** in this case elastic
+- **Registration with a Monitoring and Analytics Platform** in this case Elastic

 ## Steps